makersacademy/takeaway-challenge/README.md

 ```
 List orders
 ```
-order.calculate_total(menu) => "37.00"
+order.calculate_total(menu) => "£37.00"
 ```
-To send a confirmation text, set environment variable to the following:
+To send a confirmation text, set environment variables to the following:
 ```
 ACCOUNT_SID = Your Twilio account sid
 AUTH_TOKEN = Your Twilio authenication token